baxance/reading-notes/Read01_Markdown.md

 - Like
 - This

-Or number them by simply placing a number before each line 1 a lot
+Or number them by simply placing a number before each line "1. "
+1. Which
+1. Looks
-2 like
+1. like
-3 this
+1. this

    But really, there's a lot of simple formatting you can do with very little effort that will make your page look so much better.
 Here's my tightly kept secret for the fancy bold and italics used at the start.